e-commit/doctrine-entities-generator-bundle/README.md

 **Solution 3 - Create a custom template in entity**

-You can also override the theme to be used by the bundle only for an entity.
+You can override the theme to be used by the bundle only for an entity.
 To do this, use the `Ecommit\DoctrineEntitiesGeneratorBundle\Annotations\GenerateEntityTemplate` annotation:

 ```php